Onboardbase/secure-share/README.md

 - [ ] Configuration File: Enables users to pass in a config file as an argument instead of listing all parameters manually.
   - [ ] Default path to save items(messgaes, secrets and files).
   - [ ] Replace secrets or update them
-  - [ ] When files with same name are received, discard, keep, inform or update them
+  - [ ] When files with the same name are received, discard, keep, inform, or update them
   - [ ] Add a whitelist of IPs to allow connection from

 ### Security